magneticio/vamp.io/content/documentation/installation/configuration.md

 1. Environment variables (override all other settings)
 2. Java system properties (advised for advanced use only)
-3. application.config (adds specifics, for example container driver)
+3. application.conf (adds specifics, for example container driver)
-4. reference.config (part of the code.
+4. reference.conf (part of the code.
 Contains many defaults, but not a full configuration)

-### Vamp configuration API
+### Access configuration through the API
 The Vamp API endpoint `config` or `configuration` can be used to retrieve all configuration settings.
 This allows workflows to directly retrieve their configuration settings from the Vamp configuration.

 `GET /api/v1/config`